j4m355/bootstrap-password-strength/README.md

 Issues
 ------
-Doesnt work in IE for some effed up reason
+-Doesnt work in IE for some effed up reason
+-Type a strong password and then a weak one - it doesnt update

 Demo
 -----